 Comparative Negligence Law in the State of Florida

-Cases exist when individuals liable for a personal injury sustained during an accidents refuses liability of the incident but blames the victim.
-A situation such as this involves intervention by the courts because both parties might share different degree of liability for the accident.
+Cases exist when individuals liable for a personal injury sustained during accidents refuse liability of the incident but blames the victim.
+A situation such as this involves intervention by the courts because both parties might share a different degree of liability for the accident.

-The Florida Comparative Negligence Law covers this situation and states the amount each party is entitled to receive during settlement in accordance to the decided liability percentage distributed amongst the involved parties.
+The Florida Comparative Negligence Law covers this situation and states the amount each party is entitled to receive during settlement under the decided liability percentage distributed amongst the involved parties.

-Take for instance a situation where Mr. A is driving above the required speed limit, and Mr. B also being a driver disregards the traffic light even when it flashes red, when an accident occurs between both parties, the Florida court will settle the case by giving Mr. A a 10 percent share of the blame while handing out to the other party a 90 percent share of the blame.
-The both parties involved will then be made to pay a fee equal to their percentage share of blame.
+Take for instance a situation where Mr. A is driving above the required speed limit, and Mr. B also being a driver disregards the traffic light even when it flashes red when an accident occurs between both parties, the Florida court will settle the case by giving Mr. A a 10 percent share of the blame while handing out to the other party a 90 percent share of the blame.
+Both parties involved will then be made to pay a fee equal to their percentage share of the blame.